gammapy/gammapy-data/empty_dl4/README.rst

-This contains an empty DL4 `MapDataset` created from obs 1d 20275 from the H.E.S.S.
+This contains an empty field DL4 `MapDataset` created from obs id 20275 from the H.E.S.S.
 DL3 DR1 supplied with GAMMAPY_DATA.

 Gammapy data © 2025 by Gammapy Coordination Committee is licensed under CC BY-NC-SA 4.0.